Underwritten by LS Travel Insurance Company

 • A Terminal Illness;

-• A kidney disease requiring dialysis or a major organ transplant or removal (heart, lung, liver, kidney or pancreas);
+• A kidney disease requiring dialysis or a major organ transplant (heart, lung, liver, kidney or pancreas);

-• Lung cancer, pancreatic cancer or liver cancer, any cancer with metastases (which includes positive lymph nodes or stage 3 or 4 cancer), or if You have had intravenous chemotherapy within 3 months before Departure Date;
+• Lung cancer, pancreatic cancer, liver cancer or if You have had intravenous chemotherapy within 3 months before Departure Date;

 2. You require assistance with any activities of daily living (eating, dressing, personal hygiene) or require the use of a wheelchair or walker for Your mobility (please note that occasional use in airports or shopping centres is not considered);

 3. Your Physician has recommended that You do not travel.